THISISDINOSAUR/Anatomy/README.md

 - Clean up expander
 The expander's gotten quite large and unorganised, and could do with some reorganisation.

+- Reading in presets/definitions
+Essential feature, ability to define and import individual creature definitions (i.e. sets of specific parameter values e.g. a stegosaur)

 ### Server

 - URL parameters currently case insensitive